isb-cgc/examples-R/inst/doc/Working_With_Barcode_Lists.md

 # Working with barcode lists

-In the ISB-CGC web app, you can have create and save various cohorts.
-These cohorts can be represented by lists of barcodes.
-This short tutorial shows how to retrieve your cohorts, query information about patients, and even test and create new cohorts, all from within the R environment.
+As part of working with the ISB-CGC web app, you will have created cohorts, represented by lists of barcodes.
+This short tutorial shows how to retrieve your cohorts, and even create new ones, from within the R environment.

-The isb-cgc project has a collection of web services called 'endpoints', which accept and return information using http calls.
+The isb-cgc project has a collection of web services called 'endpoints', which accept and return information.
 The endpoints allow the user to interact with the isb-cgc system programmatically, or for a client application to do so on behalf of the user.

 The ISBCGCExamples package contains a number of "wrapper" functions, that make calling the endpoints possible from the R environment.
 These are just examples, and much